Skip to content

 models <model> extraPayload map Extra payload sent in body to LLM No

-* url and key will be search as env <provider>_API_URL / <provider>_API_KEY, but require config or to be found to work.
+* url and key will be searched as envs <provider>_API_URL and <provider>_API_KEY, they require the env to be found or config to work.

 ~/.config/eca/config.json